QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-19-repository-example.md

 date: 2016-08-19 11:24:17
 order: 6
 ---
-Below is the list of correctly structured repository that you can check when you want to make a repository:
+Below is a list of correctly structured repositories that you can check when you want to creaet a repository:

 * [QGIS Official Repository](https://github.com/qgis/QGIS-Resources)
 * [Richard Duivenvoorde Repository](https://github.com/rduivenvoorde/qgis-styles)